FastEval/FastEval/README.md

 ## Contact

 If you encounter some problems with this code or if you have any questions or suggestions, you can either create a github issue or ping me on discord.
-My username is [tju01](https://discord.com/users/1090923181910532167) and you can find me on most of the open-source LLM discord servers.
+My username is [tju01](https://discord.com/users/1090923181910532167) and you can find me on many of the open-source LLM discord servers.